-Proposed Collection: Generic Clearance for the Collection of Qualitative Feedback on Agency Service Delivery (NIMH), 0925-0650, Expiration Date 1/31/2015, REINSTATEMENT WITHOUT CHANGE, National Institute of Mental Health (NIMH), National Institutes of Health (NIH).
+Proposed Collection: Generic Clearance for the Collection of Qualitative Feedback on Agency Service Delivery, 0925-0653, Expiration Date 4/30/2018, REINSTATEMENT WITHOUT CHANGE, National Institute of Nursing Research (NINR), National Institutes of Health (NIH).

 Need and Use of Information Collection: There are no changes being requested for this submission.
-The proposed information collection activity provides a means to garner qualitative customer and stakeholder feedback in an efficient, timely manner, in accordance with the Administration's commitment to improving service delivery.
-By qualitative feedback we mean information that provides useful insights on perceptions and opinions, but are not statistical surveys that yield quantitative results that can be generalized to the population of study.
-This feedback will provide information about the NIMH's customer or stakeholder perceptions, experiences and expectations, provide an early warning of issues with service, or focus attention on areas where communication, training or changes in operations might improve delivery of products or services.
-These collections will allow for ongoing, collaborative and actionable communications between the NIMH and its customers and stakeholders.
+The information collection activity will continue to garner qualitative customer and stakeholder feedback in an efficient, timely manner, in accordance with the Administration's commitment to improving service delivery.
+By qualitative feedback we mean information that provides useful insights on perceptions and opinions but are not statistical surveys that yield quantitative results that can be generalized to the population of study.
+This feedback will provide insights into customer or stakeholder perceptions, experiences and expectations, provide an early warning of issues with service, or focus attention on areas where communication, training or changes in operations might improve delivery of products or services.
+These collections will allow for ongoing, collaborative and actionable communications between the Agency and its customers and stakeholders.
 It will also allow feedback to contribute directly to the improvement of program management.

+Improving agency programs requires ongoing assessment of service delivery, by which we mean systematic review of the operation of a program compared to a set of explicit or implicit standards, as a means of contributing to the continuous improvement of the program.
+The Agency will collect, analyze, and interpret information gathered through this generic clearance to identify strengths and weaknesses of current services and make improvements in service delivery based on feedback.
 The solicitation of feedback will target areas such as: Timeliness, appropriateness, accuracy of information, courtesy, efficiency of service delivery, and resolution of issues with service delivery.
 Responses will be assessed to plan and inform efforts to improve or maintain the quality of service offered to the public.
-If this information is not collected, vital feedback from customers and stakeholders on the NIMH's services will be unavailable.
+If this information is not collected, vital feedback from customers and Start Printed Page 23285stakeholders on the Agency's services will be unavailable.

-OMB approval is requested for 3 years.
+OMB approval is requested for an additional 3 years.
 There are no costs to respondents other than their time.
-The total estimated annualized burden hours are 4,408.Start Printed Page 24950
+The total estimated annualized burden hours are 500.

 Estimated Annualized Burden Hours

-Project Clearance Liaison, National Institute of Mental Health, National Institutes of Health.
+Health Communications Specialist, National Institute of Nursing Research, National Institutes of Health.